sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 # [SciML training strategies](@id sciml_training)

-Training SciML models that combine mechanistic ODEs and ML components is often challenging: methods that work well for purely mechanistic ODE models (e.g. multi-start local optimization with quasi-Newton methods) can perform poorly, and ML-style training with plain Adam for a fixed number of epochs is often insufficient.
+Training SciML models that combine mechanistic ODEs and ML components is often challenging as methods that work well for pure ODE models (e.g. multi-start local optimization with quasi-Newton methods) often perform poorly.
+Moreover, ML-style training with the Adam optimizer for a fixed number of epochs is often insufficient.
 To address this, several training strategies have been developed, and via [PEtabTraining.jl](https://github.com/sebapersson/PEtabTraining.jl) PEtab.jl supports three efficient ones: curriculum learning, multiple shooting, and curriculum multiple shooting.

-This tutorial shows how to use these three strategies and compare them with plain Adam optimization.
+This tutorial shows how to apply these three strategies and compare them to plain Adam optimization.
 It assumes familiarity with the [SciML starter tutorial](@ref sciml_starter).
-As a running example, a Neural ODE is fitted to time-series data from a Lotka–Volterra
+As a running example, we fit a Neural ODE to time-series data generated from a Lotka–Volterra system.
-system:

 ```@example 1
 using ComponentArrays, Lux, PEtab